claritylab/lucida/lucida/calendar/README.md

 ## Calendar Local Development

-- From this directory, type `make` to compile, and `make start_server` (or `./gradlew run -Pargs="8082"` to specify a port number) to start the service.
+- From this directory, type `make` to compile, and `make start_server` to start the service.

-- From this directory, type `make start_test` (or `cd CalendarClient && ./start-Calendar-client.sh 8082` to specify a port number) to test the running server.
+- From this directory, type `make start_test` to test the running server.